drakeloud/pythonScanner/README.md

 # pythonScanner
-Python Scanner for running TCP or UDP scans
+Python Scanner for running TCP or UDP scans on python 2.7

 Installation: